Sanduuz/postGram/README.md

 # postGram2 | Download Instagram Posts

-A tool for downloading posts from public instagram profiles.
+A tool for downloading posts from instagram profiles.

 ---

 ## What is postGram?
-postGram is a tool made for downloading Instagram posts from public users.
+postGram is a tool made for downloading Instagram posts from users.

 ---